You’ve reached content that’s exclusive to AARP members.

 Completed

-What studies like these suggest is that increased blood flow from aerobic exercise is linked to reduced risk of memory loss, said Binu Thomas, a senior researcher in neuroimaging at the University of Texas Southwestern Medical Center and coauthor of one of the studies.
-“By adding as little as four weeks of exercise, you start seeing cardiorespiratory fitness improvement, which is definitely beneficial for brain function.”
+These studies suggest that increased blood flow from aerobic exercise is linked to reduced risk of memory loss, said Binu Thomas, assistant professor in neuroimaging at the University of Texas Southwestern Medical Center and coauthor of the 2020 report.
+“By adding as little as four weeks of exercise, you start seeing cardiorespiratory fitness improvement, which is definitely beneficial for brain function,” he said in an email.

-The results, study author Marc Poulin of the Cumming School of Medicine at the University of Calgary in Alberta, Canada, said in a statement, showed that “even if you start an exercise program later in life, the benefit to you brain may be immense.”
+“This change in verbal fluency is what you’d expect to see in someone five years younger,” study author Marc Poulin of the Cumming School of Medicine at the University of Calgary in Alberta, Canada, said in a statement.
+Participants’ blood flow to the brain also increased, ultrasound scans showed, which suggests that aerobic exercise may be linked to improvements in memory and mental acuity, according to Poulin.
+The results, he said, show that “even if you start an exercise program later in life, the benefit to your brain may be immense.”

 What you should know: